bebax/django-payments-ecpay/README.md

 A `django-payments <https://github.com/mirumee/django-payments>` backend for the ECPay (Taiwan) payment gateway.

-Reference documentation can be found at the following addresses: https://www.ecpay.com.tw/Content/files/ecpay_011.pdf
+Reference documentation can be found at the following address: https://www.ecpay.com.tw/Content/files/ecpay_011.pdf

 Parameters